 Cost of the Journey

-Cost of the journey is $7590 DBL / $8265 SGL per person from Madrid, Spain, based on double occupancy.
+Cost of the journey is $7590 DBL / $8265 SGL per person from Madrid, Spain, based on occupancy.

 Included: accommodations for 12 nights, meals as specified in the itinerary, professional guide services, local guides, local park and reserve entrance fees, and miscellaneous program expenses.